mathias-mrsn/snowcrash/level00/README.md

 [...]
 ```

-We can now use this key to log to the `flag00` user.
+We can now use this key to log in as the `flag00` user."\